flutter/plugins/packages/google_maps_flutter/google_maps_flutter_web/README.md

 Now you should be able to use the Google Maps plugin normally.

 To use heatmaps, add `&libraries=visualization` to the end of the URL.
+See [the documentation](https://developers.google.com/maps/documentation/javascript/libraries) for more information.

 ## Limitations of the web version